anothay/AndroidAppArchitecture/README.md

   }
 ```

-It is convenient because you can dispose disposables in onCleared method in ViewModel, as well it will bring less crashes and etc.
+It is convenient because you can dispose disposables in onCleared method in ViewModel.
+Also, it will bring less crashes, etc.

-So every Unit you need in ViewModel is injected.
+Thus, every Unit you need in ViewModel is injected.

-The very important thing, that all units should have one responsibility, and should be abstractions.
+The crusial point is that all units should have one responsibility and should be abstractions.

 All Units for ViewModel should be built on principles of Clean Architecture.

-ViewModel should contains UseCases, or directly abstract repositories if it needs only call to persistence storage, etc;